How to Plan and Organize an Office Move

 We get it, moving an office seems like a daunting, nerve-wracking task.
 But, getting stuck in this mindset will do you no good.
 Here’s a list of mistakes to avoid when relocating your company.

-First, you have to determine the timeframe of the project.
-To make sure that your planned schedule is feasible, discuss it with the higher management, and each of the teams’ managers.
-As a general rule of thumb, you will probably need anywhere from three to six months to move, all depending on the size of your company.
+First, you have to determine the timeframe of the office move project.
+To make sure that your planned schedule is feasible, discuss it with higher management, and each of the teams’ managers.
+As a general rule of thumb, you will probably need anywhere between three to six months to conduct the entire offfice move, all depending on the size of your company.

-Moving is not as simple as just packing up the things you have in your current office, and unpacking them at a different location.
+An office relocation is not as simple as just packing up your office furniture and the things you have in your current office, and unpacking them at a different location.

-The new space will have a different layout, so before you actually pack anything, study the floor layout and determine where you will locate the storage spaces, the reception area, and of course, the offices.
+The new space will have a different layout and different size, so before you actually pack anything, study the floor layout and determine where your storage spaces, reception area, and of course, offices are located.

-Knowing the layout of the place is crucial, as you might find out that there is not as much storage space as you need, or that it is an open space, better suited for an ocean-system of seating, and you need offices.
+Knowing the layout of the place is crucial, as you might find out that there is not as much storage space as you need, or that it is an open space better suited for an ocean system seating rather than the typical office layout you are accustomed to.

-Once you note everything down, go ahead and make the needed changes before you actually pack up your things and take them to the new location.
+Once you have noted everything down, go ahead and make the necessary changes before actually packing up your things and taking them to the new location.

-To make sure that the new office space fits your entire company’s needs, you have to communicate with the upper management and the team managers as well and ask them to share their requirements.
+To make sure that the new office space fits your entire company’s needs, you have to communicate with the upper management and the team managers.
+Find out their specific requirements and find compromises for any spatial specifications and new furniture or equipment you will not be able to provide.

-Various sectors will need different things from the new office: be it extra storage, or additional phone lines, and so on.
+Various departments will need different things from the new office be it extra storage, additional phone lines, and so on.

 Not only is it important for you to know all the details of the move – but you also have to pass on this information to your employees and teams.